Atlas7005/usernameGenerator/README.md

   Tested and made on Windows 10 - Python 3.8.2 and Python 3.9.2.

 ## Features
   - Saves generated usernames to `names.txt` in same directory.
   - Command Line Interface - Specify the amount of usernames you wanna generate, as well as the length of those usernames.
 Ex: `python usernameGen.py 50 10`: This generates 50, 10 character long usernames.
+  - Shows how many usernames generated when finished.
+  - Shows how long it took to generate the usernames when finished.
   - Created by a complete newbie.
   - May or may not give you a free cake.

 ## Installation & Usage
   First, clone the repo.